 Esoteric Happy Ending: The ending is deliberately written to be this.
 Amy finally has someone who she can be herself with and Nick has the child he always wanted.
 They may eventually kill each other but, at heart, they're both sociopaths.

 Genius Bonus: When Nick is recounting Amy's obsession with finishing everything, he remembers her reading Haruki Murakami's "The Wind Up Bird Chronicle", which is about an estranged couple, along with the wife suddenly going missing.

 Nick comes across as less of a sociopath in the film; he's prone to emotion, genuinely cares about people, and empathizes.
 To be sure, he's a schlubby kind of guy and painfully awkward when out of his comfort zone (read: the entire movie), but his faults are presented as more of the garden-variety mid-life crisis type.
-This more human characterisation has the side effect of making the already dark ending bleaker in the film than in the book.
-Book Nick seems excited by Amy and willing and able to manipulate her in turn; film Nick comes across as disgusted but powerless and any fascination with Amy more akin to Stockholm Syndrome than anything else.
+This more human characterization has the side effect of making the already dark ending bleaker in the film than in the book.
+Book Nick seems excited by Amy and willing and able to manipulate her in turn; film Nick comes across as disgusted but powerless and any fascination with Amy is more akin to Stockholm Syndrome than anything else.

 Andie comes off as more shallow and vapid than her book counterpart thanks to a comparative lack of screentime—was she sleeping with Nick because she genuinely loved him, or did she just think that it might give her a leg up in her career?

 You can be much happier in marriage if you both pretend to be better people than you are.

-Author's Saving Throw: The movie shows a scene that was only discussed in the book, but was criticized for not actually including the event in the narrative: Amy's murder of Desi, in all of its gory details.
+Author's Saving Throw: The movie shows a scene that was only discussed in the book, but was criticized for not including the event in the narrative: Amy's murder of Desi, in all of its gory details.